Who I Work With

 Support for children and the adults around them.

-I work with children who may be struggling to make sense of their feelings, navigate relationships, or cope with life transitions, and I support the adults around them to better understand and respond to these experiences.
+I work with children and families in Wicklow and South Dublin, supporting children who may be struggling with feelings, relationships, or life changes and helping the adults around them respond with greater understanding.

 - Anxiety, worries, or low mood